RECAPEM

 • Cardiomyopathy

-• Advanced age: although advanced age makes a wide complex tachycardia being VT much more likely than SVT with aberrancy, up to 50% of patients under 40 years of age who present with a wide complex regular tachycardia with have VT.
-So VT is also common in young age group!
+• Advanced age: although advanced age makes a wide complex tachycardia being VT much more likely than SVT with aberrancy, up to 50% of patients under 40 years of age who present with a wide complex regular tachycardia have VT.
+So VT is also common in the young age group!

-• Family history of SCD: suggesting conditions such as HOCM, congenital long QT syndrome, Brugada syndrome or arrhythmogenic right ventricular dysplasia that are associated with episodes of VT.
+• Family history of SCD: suggesting conditions such as HOCM, congenital long QT syndrome, Brugada syndrome, or arrhythmogenic right ventricular dysplasia that are associated with episodes of VT.

 👉Response to adenosine does not rule out VT.